 |28 Day rate per 100,000 population||Overall rate per 100,000 population||Rank

-Source: Public Health England & Office for National Statistics 2019 Mid-Year Estimates, Calculated by Oldham Council Public Health Intelligence.
+Source: Public Health England & Office for National Statistics 2020 Mid-Year Estimates, Calculated by Oldham Council Public Health Intelligence

-Please note ranking of wards only applied to 28-day measure
+Please note ranking of wards from highest (1st) to lowest (20th) is only applied to the 28-day measure.

-Taking an average over the last 7 days the rate of testing was 447 per 100,000 population per day, which is higher than the 423 per 100,000 reported last week.
+Taking an average over the last 7 days the rate of testing was 169 per 100,000 population per day, which is higher than the 154 per 100,000 reported for the previous seven-day period.

-The testing positivity rate over the last 7 days was 9.6%, which is lower than the 12.4% in the previous update.
+The testing positivity rate over the last 7 days was 21.8% which is higher than the 17.7% reported in the previous seven-day period.

-Please note that lateral flow testing for people who do not have symptoms are not currently included in these testing data.
+Please note that lateral flow testing for people who do not have symptoms is not currently included in these testing data.

-The latest 7-day average (to 21 September) for the number of beds currently occupied with Covid-19 patients is 33 – down from 42 in the previous update.
+The latest 7-day average (to 29 March) for the number of beds currently occupied with Covid-19 patients is 64 – up from 62 at the end of the previous 7-day period.

 - COVID-19 Hospital Activity - NHS website

-In total, as of week ending 10 September 2021, there has been a total of 788 COVID-19 deaths to Oldham residents, with six new deaths this week – the same number as in the previous week (week ending 3 September 2021).
+As of week ending 18 March 2022 there has been a total of 907 COVID-19 deaths to Oldham residents, with two new deaths this week – compared to none in the previous week (week ending 11 March 2022).